-In January this year there were reports that the brick and mortar retail industry was struggling as shoppers were moving more and more online.
+In January there were reports that the brick and mortar retail industry was struggling as shoppers were moving more and more online.
 Figures show that online sales now account for 18% of total sales compared with just 2% ten years ago.

 The issue has been illustrated recently, as West Midlands fashion chain Store Twenty One enters liquidation.
 Last year the company closed 200 of its stores and the remaining 122 will now be closed, resulting in the loss of 900 jobs.
 It had been operating under a Company Voluntary Arrangement (CVA) since last year.
 However, after failing to secure additional investment, it was issued with a court order to wind up the company.